julienlargetpiet/minos_cipher/README.md

 - finding the number of **iterations** to have if we want to have a deque that matches the one created before according to the **all_comb** algorithm
 - that's it !

+For the decipherer

+- accessing the number of iterations, which should be the **encrypted file**, and the private **n** and **k** number
+- generating the boolean deque according to the inputs
+- converting final binary to string